-Another unique aspect to Cole Clark is the inclusion of a ‘Spanish heel’ (a more time-consuming form of acoustic guitar construction where the neck is notched and the body built around it, creating a more stable neck joint).
+Another unique aspect of Cole Clark is the inclusion of a ‘Spanish heel’ (a more time-consuming form of acoustic guitar construction where the neck is notched and the body is built around it, creating a more stable neck joint).
 In most cases, acoustic guitar bodies and necks are built separately with the neck later joined to the body using a dovetail or bolt joint.

 The company has also developed a unique Patented ‘3-way’ blended pickup system which includes a suspended under-saddle piezo pickup, face sensor, and condenser microphone, each designated to their own frequency space with filtering between the face sensor and microphone to prevent feedback.

 Popular models include ‘FL Dreadnought’ and ‘AN Grand Auditorium’ series of acoustic guitars.
 Cole Clark guitars are played by the likes of Karnivool, Ben Harper, Pete Murray, Ash Grunwald, Birds of Tokyo, and Jack Johnson.

 Check out Cole Clark Guitars here.